exercism/v3/languages/fsharp/exercises/concept/values/.docs/after.md

 In F#, a _value_ is everything that has a type and can be defined.
 That includes booleans, integers and lists, but also functions.
 Integer values are defined as one or more (consecutive) digits and support the [default mathematical operators][operators].

-In F#, assigning a value to a name is referred to as a _binding_.
+Assigning a value to a name is referred to as a _binding_.
 [Bindings][bindings] are immutable, which makes them similar to constants in other languages.
 Bindings are defined using the `let` keyword.

 As F# is a statically-typed language, each binding has a type.
 Specifying a binding's type is optional for most bindings, as F#'s _type inference_ can usually infer the type based on their value.